kaushiksk/read-it-later/db/README.md

 `mysql> source delete_bm_trigger.sql`

-If you instead wish to start with empty tables, run
+If you instead wish to start with empty tables, run the following first

 `mysql> source create_tables.sql`